sts10/bottle-rs/readme.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install), if you haven't already.
 Recommend version 1.57+.
 2. Install Bottle by running: `cargo install --git https://github.com/sts10/bottle-rs --branch main`

-Optional: [Install age](https://github.com/FiloSottile/age#installation).
-Probably best to use age version 1.0+.
+Optional: While Bottle does not require [age](https://github.com/FiloSottile/age#installation) to be installed, you may want to have it handy.
+Probably best to use age version 1.0+ when interacting with bottled files.

 Bottle's executable command is `bottle`.

 ## Usage

-Bottle is hard-coded to use an Age Identity located at `~/.bottle/bottle_key.txt`.
+Bottle is hard-coded to use an Age Identity (basically a public/private key-pair) located at `~/.bottle/bottle_key.txt`.
 If there isn't a file there, Bottle will create one the first time you use Bottle.

 Bottle will always create the outputted file **in the current working directory**.
 It will be named automatically based on the inputted file.